 With MVT, the number of variations you will need to deploy can easily get out of hand.
 The more variations you test, the more your traffic will be split while testing, and the longer it will take for your tests to reach statistical significance.
 Many companies simply can’t follow the principles of MVT because they don’t have enough traffic.

-Factorial Design is another method of Design of Experiments.
-Similar to MVT, factorial design allows you to test more than one element change within the same variation.
-The greatest difference is that factorial design doesn’t force you to test every possible combination of changes.
+Fractional Factorial Design is another method of Design of Experiments.
+Similar to MVT, fractional factorial design allows you to test more than one element change within the same variation.
+The greatest difference is that fractional factorial design doesn’t force you to test every possible combination of changes.

 Compared to the MVT example shown above, instead of creating a variation for every combination of changed elements, you can design the test to focus on specific isolations that you hypothesize will have the biggest impact or drives insights.
 In this case (hypothetically) we just want to isolate two titles and two specific images: